Click tabs for more information

-A definite highlight of the trip is the time spent sailing on a gulet, Turkey’s traditional wooden yacht.
+A definite highlight of the trip is the time spent sailing on a gulet, Turkey’s traditional wooden sailboat.
 You’ll spend three full days meandering along the Mediterranean Coast, with frequent stops to swim, hike, snorkel, and explore hidden ruins.

 There's no end to the adventure as your family explores magnificent landscapes and coastal regions, with lots of time for fun in the sun and soaking up the beauty of this magical place!